 - Permit yourself to feel your feelings.
 When you encounter grief in recovery, the barrage of raw emotion and feelings seems relentless, especially when you have been using negative coping skills and having a deadened emotional response from addiction.
 But it would help if you remembered that the feelings you have are not only ordinary but necessary.
 Grieving is the brain’s way of disentangling and ultimately accepting the loss.
 Should you come to a point where the feelings make you feel close to relapse or unsafe, it is time to seek professional help.
 Extra support can not only help you through the grieving process but help you maintain your sobriety.

 - Expect grief triggers.
 Many things can enhance or return feelings of grief.
-Going through your loved one’s belongings, looking at old texts or photos, the anniversary of important events or holidays can all set off new waves of grief.
+Going through your loved one’s belongings, looking at old texts or photos, and the anniversary of important events or holidays can all set off new waves of grief.
 You can prepare yourself for this by talking to a friend or loved one.
 Bereavement support groups are especially helpful for you to verbally process emotions and learn to adapt by using different coping skills.
 Avoid isolation and plan a response to reduce the risk of relapse and continue your movement through the grieving process.

 - Accept help from the people you trust.
 A significant loss can make you want to shut out the world, close the door, turn off your phone, and hibernate.
-But entering leaning on community support can make a huge difference when you are grieving.
+But entering and leaning on community support can make a huge difference when you are grieving.
 Making a connection with those whom you trust can provide you with solace and reassurance as you make your way through the stages of grief.
 The bereavement support group mentioned above can help you process grief with others in the same or similar situations.

 Grief and loss are incredibly difficult for people in recovery.
 If you have a support network, you must utilize them.
 Now is the time to gather your tribe and lean on them.
 However, if you find that you are still struggling, you may want to add more resources.
 Hired Power provides Personal Recovery Assistants to help you cope with some of the more significant hurdles in your sobriety; grief qualifies as a substantial hurdle.
 When it comes to making arrangements for counseling, finding an appropriate support group, and utilizing other community resources, a Personal Recovery Assistant can take the pressure off and allow you to get through the grieving process in the healthiest way possible.
 Call Hired Power at (800) 910-9299 to determine how they can help you work through this difficult time.
 Others have come out the other side of the grieving process sober; you can do it too.